davidmarkclements/decofun/Readme.md

 ## Automatic Instrumentation
-New in version 1.1.x, we can use decofun to automatically instrument any required modules, simply call the `auto` method, before requring any other modules
+New from version 1.1.x, we can use decofun to automatically instrument any required modules, simply call the `auto` method, before requring any other modules